Estancia schools have made some changes as they start the new school year. The most significant change is the new superintendent Cindy Sims.

 Sims said that the district has increased its focus on mental health.
 The school district provided “trauma training” for the staff and hired an additional counselor.
 Sims said that the mental health focus is about having “purposeful and intentional conversations about mental health with the students.”

 The school also has some new teachers this year.
-Maria Theresa Torres is the new first-grade teacher; Brenda Summers is the new sixth-grade teacher; Bobby Olsen, Albert Lovato and Bonnie Bernal are new special education teachers; and Martha Smith is the new seventh- and eighth-grade teacher for Social Studies.
+Maria Theresa Torres is the new first-grade teacher; Brenda Summers is the new sixth-grade teacher; Bobby Olsen, Albert Lovato and Bonnie Bernal are new special education teachers who’d mainly be handling clep test prep; and Martha Smith is the new seventh- and eighth-grade teacher for Social Studies.
 Additionally, Christine Jaramillo has joined the staff as mental health counselor.

 Sims said Estancia schools are fully staffed this year.
 Other changes that the school has brought in are dual credit classes in Health & Science, along with Agriculture, through Eastern New Mexico University.